vincenzKruesmann/repositoryMapping/readme.md

 @Entity: Describes the table with an alias

-@EntityValue: Describes the column of the table and the type of data
+@EntityValue: Describes the column of the table, the type of data and whether it is a primary key

 @OneToOne: References the foreign key to another Entity